lowRISC/lowrisc-site/content/docs/untether-v0.2/bootload.md

 +++

+**Note: the content of this part is subject to changes due to the lack of specification.**

-Here explains the procedure required to bootload a RISC-V Linux.
+Here explains the procedure required to bootload a RISC-V Linux in this release.

 #### System Status after power-on